thienenpi/MultiGames/README.md

 ## Bug / Feature Request 🐛✨

-If you find a bug (the app couldn't handle the query and/or gave undesired results), kindly open an issue 2409huynhphat@gmail.com by including your query and the expected result.
+If you encounter a bug where the app fails to handle your query or produces unexpected results, please open an issue by sending an email to 2409huynhphat@gmail.com.
+Kindly provide details of your query and the expected result in the email.

-If you'd like to request a new function, feel free to do so by opening an issue 2409huynhphat@gmail.com.
-Please include sample queries and their corresponding results.
+If you would like to request a new function, you are welcome to do so by opening an issue via email to 2409huynhphat@gmail.com.
+Please include sample queries along with their corresponding results in the email.

 ## To-do 📝